fadeoutsoftware/cima-ethiopia/README.md

-### ETHIOPIA - CIMA - HMC Trainings
+# ETHIOPIA - CIMA - HMC Trainings
-Repository to create a portable docker environment to be used during trainings hel by CIMA's staff in Ethiopia.
+Repository to create a portable docker environment to be used during trainings held by CIMA's staff in Ethiopia.

-### Project structure
+# Project structure
-[TODO]
+### Docker dir
+The directory contains a docker file and scripts to setup the docker environment.
+### Data dir
+This directory, excluded from versioning, must contains the data passed by CIMA, the first archive shared.
+DOCs can be dropped.

 ## Useful commands